Derek McCormack (academic)

-Derek McCormack, BSc, PgDip, MSc (Otago) DipTchg, is Vice-Chancellor of the Auckland University of Technology (AUT), New Zealand.
-As such he is the executive head of the newest of the eight New Zealand universities.
+Derek McCormack, BSc, PgDip, MSc (Otago) DipTchg, was Vice-Chancellor and executive head of the Auckland University of Technology (AUT) in New Zealand.

-He began his academic career as a biochemist, in the Otago Polytechnic.
+He began his academic career as a biochemist at Otago Polytechnic.
 He later became the National President of the Association of Staff in Tertiary Education (ASTE).
 McCormack joined AUT as Associate Director Academic.
-From there he held a series of administrative posts, as Corporate Services Director, General Manager, and finally Deputy Vice-Chancellor Administration.
+From there he held a series posts, including Corporate Services Director, General Manager, and Deputy Vice-Chancellor Administration.
 McCormack succeeded the previous Vice-Chancellor, the Rev'd Dr John Hinchcliff in 2004.
 In July 2006 his term of office was extended for another five years.